 When your body is sick or injured, you probably seek medical attention and follow a regimen of prescriptions, rest, and even physical therapy.
-But, did you know that keeping a journal might aid in your recovery?
-There is also some evidence that healthy people who keep journals report a greater well-being and fewer medical problems.
+But, keeping a journal might also aid in your recovery.
+There is also some evidence that healthy people who keep journals report greater well-being and fewer medical problems.

 "I credit my journal for turning my life around, for getting me up and out into the world again, for giving me the strength to carry on," says Keith.

 A car crash in 1991 left Keith, a construction worker at the time, with 3 crushed vertebrae in his back and neck.
 He had kept a journal for more than 20 years, but found his daily writing to be even more therapeutic after his accident.